5 HVAC Maintenance Best Tips for Homeowners

 Tip #5: Set Your HVAC Unit at the Optimal Temperature

 The temperature you set on your thermostat will be largely dependent on individual preferences, a lot of systems have an ideal temperature setting that will ensure that they continue to utilize the most energy efficiency.
 It is possible to consult the manual for the owner to determine the correct temperature or consult your service technician to assist you in determining the most energy-efficient temperature.
-It is important to not fluctuate the temperature too much as it will cause your HVAC unit to perform more work, and eventually, it will not be operating effectively as it could be.
+It is important not to fluctuate the temperature too much as it will cause your San Jose HVAC unit to perform more work, and eventually, it will not be operating effectively as it could be.

 If you need help repairing or maintaining your HVAC system at home, contact us today.

-ESI Heating & Cooling
+ESI Heating & Cooling San Jose

 1900 Camden Ave, San Jose, CA 95124